ponkila/HomestakerOS/docs/workflow.md

 ### 3. Nix build

-Finally, the host is built as the script runs the following command:
+Then, the host is built as the script runs the following command:

 ```shell
 nix build .#nixosConfigurations."$hostname".config.system.build."$format"
 ```

 The media boot files are generated in a result folder under the host directory, which will be located at `webui/public/nixosConfigurations/"$hostname"/result`.

+### 4. Update JSON Files

+Finally, the `update-json` script is run to conclude the process, which is the exact same procedure as in the web server initialization process.

 ## Thats it